 Basic net loss per share was calculated by dividing net loss attributed to common stockholders by the weighted-average number of shares of common stock outstanding during the period, without consideration for common stock equivalents.
 Stock options, common stock warrants, and ESPP (as defined in Note 9) shares pending issuance were considered potentially dilutive to common stock.
 Prior to the Merger, the convertible preferred stock and Class B convertible common stock were not participating securities, because they did not participate in losses.
-Stock options, preferred stock warrants, Class B convertible common stock, and convertible preferred stock were considered potentially dilutive common stock.
+Stock options, preferred stock warrants, Class A warrants, Class B convertible common stock, and convertible preferred stock were considered potentially dilutive common stock.
 The Company computed diluted net loss per share attributable to common stockholders after giving consideration to all potentially dilutive common stock outstanding during the period, determined using the treasury-stock and if-converted methods, except where the effect of including such securities was antidilutive.
-Prior to the Merger, the Company made adjustments to diluted net loss attributed to common stockholders to reflect the reversal of gains on the change in the value of preferred stock warrants liability, assuming conversion of warrants to acquire convertible preferred stock warrants are dilutive.
-Diluted net loss per share as basic net loss per share, since the effects of potentially dilutive securities were antidilutive given the net loss for each period presented.
+Prior to the Merger, the Company made adjustments to diluted net loss attributed to common stockholders to reflect the reversal of gains on the change in the value of preferred stock warrants liability, assuming conversion of warrants to acquire convertible preferred stock at the beginning of the period or at time of issuance, if later, to the extent that those preferred stock warrants are dilutive.
+Diluted net loss per share was the same as basic net loss per share, since the effects of potentially dilutive securities were antidilutive given the net loss for each period presented.